emerge-lang/compiler/roadmap.md

    2. fallbacks: define simple logic to parse until ... when a sub-rule fails; e.g.:
      * e.g. in ParameterList: when a parameter fails, construct a dummy parameter, report the error, go to the next Operator.COMMA and continue
+9. Reportings object model for accurate detection in tests
-9. Test suite for all existing code
+10. Test suite for all existing code
-10. object model
+11. object model
     1. class definition
     2. struct definition
     3. reference counting vs garbage collection
-11. extend InvocationExeption
+12. extend InvocationExeption
     1. handle constructors
     2. when checking `objRef.method()` error if `method` is a property
       (will be implemented with function types later on)
-12. exceptions
+13. exceptions
     1. `throw` statement
     2. NOTHROW scope modifier
     3. try+catch+finally
-13. Generics / Templates
+14. Generics / Templates
     * \*sigh\* this is gonna be a huuuge thing... no idea how to go about this, yet
     * decide on the syntax:
       * Kotlin `GenericType<modifier TypeParameter>`
       * D `GenericType!TypeParameter` and `GenericType!(modifier TypeParameter)`
     * Decide whether to support vararg type parameters
     * The `readonly` and `immutable` type modifiers force `out` variance on all type parameters
-14. Stdlib Collections
+15. Stdlib Collections
     * Iterables: java.util.Iterable, D Ranges or sth. else?
-15. All operator overloads, including
+16. All operator overloads, including
     * contains(T): Boolean
     * <E : Iterable> rangeTo(T): E
-15. for each control structure:
+17. for each control structure:
     ```
     for each item in iterable { /* ... */ }
     // is actually
-    val temp1 = iterable.iterator() // or whatever was decided in step 15
+    val temp1 = iterable.iterator() // or whatever was decided in steps 15 and 16
     while temp1.hasNext() {
       val item = temp1.next()
       /* ... */